aallam/ktoken/README.md

 #### BOM

-Alternatively, you can use [ktoken-bom](/ktoken-bom)  by adding the following dependency to your `build.gradle` file
+Alternatively, you can use [ktoken-bom](/ktoken-bom) by adding the following dependency to your `build.gradle` file:

 ```groovy
 dependencies {